-- find their way around the campus and settle into their residences,
+- Find your way around the campus and check into residences.

-- learn about student advising and enroll in Spring 2019 semester courses,
+- Learn about student advising and enrol for semester courses.

 Following these six tips should make your transition process more manageable and productive:

 01 Plan to arrive on campus early.
 Arriving at the University campus early for the Orientation is an all-important step every new student should take for a successful transition.
 Remember, many activities are planned for you, and these activities are to help you in your transition to American-style university life and study.